 Model Comparison

-DeepSeek V3 vs DeepSeek R1 0528
+DeepSeek V3 vs R1 0528

-Data last updated March 5, 2026
+Data last updated April 7, 2026

 DeepSeek V3 and DeepSeek R1 are the two flagship models from DeepSeek, each targeting different use cases.
 V3 is a general-purpose model designed for broad capability across chat, coding, analysis, and content generation.
 R1 is a reasoning specialist that generates internal chain-of-thought tokens to excel on multi-step logic, mathematical problem solving, and complex analytical tasks.
-Both models are open-source, which gives teams the option to self-host — a deployment model not available with OpenAI or Anthropic.
+Both models are open-weight, which gives teams the option to self-host — a deployment model not available with OpenAI or Anthropic.

 What makes the DeepSeek comparison unique is the pricing.
 Both models are priced aggressively below OpenAI and Anthropic equivalents, which means the V3-vs-R1 decision is less about absolute cost and more about whether R1's reasoning improvement justifies its per-request overhead for your specific tasks.
-The open-source availability adds another dimension: at sufficient volume, self-hosting either model can be cheaper than the API, but the infrastructure and engineering costs are non-trivial.
+The open-weight availability adds another dimension: at sufficient volume, self-hosting either model can be cheaper than the API, but the infrastructure and engineering costs are non-trivial.

 Benchmarks & Performance

-Metric DeepSeek V3 DeepSeek R1 0528
+Metric DeepSeek: DeepSeek V3 DeepSeek: R1 0528

 Intelligence Index 16.5 27.1